ckc9759/CTF_resources/WEB/Web Vulnerabilities/JWT/readme.md

 Total attempts: 20000
 ```

-4. `jwk header injection` - Create a new RSA key, use JWT editor, embed the jwk with your newly created RSA key and send the request.
+4. `jwk header injection` - Change the required paramter then create a new RSA key, use JWT editor, embed the jwk with your newly created RSA key and send the request.

 ```json
 {